arborchurch/arbor-web/site/content/team/anna/index.md

   src: "anna.jpg"
 ---

-Raised in Big Sky Country, Anna made Seattle home a dozen years ago with her childhood sweetheart, Kevin.
-Together they have created a family that loves to baseball, snow skiing, and roasting s'mores over the open campfire.
+Raised in Big Sky Country, Anna made Seattle home fifteen years ago with her family.
+She is the mother of three boys who love baseball, snow skiing, and roasting s’mores over the open campfire.

-Having a heart for discipleship means she loves seeing lives transformed by the power of Jesus, and is passionate about building community through the local church.
+Having a heart for discipleship means she loves seeing lives transformed by the power of Jesus, and is passionate about equipping people to use the gifts God has given them to serve others..